 We could potentially start recruiting members for a team, but we've noticed some disadvantages:

-- The risk of recruitment failure and loss of valuable time;
+- The risk of recruitment failure and loss of valuable time

-We have to hire a software company, agency, or programming team.
-Initially, we wanted to ask for an offer from two or three companies, but the process drew out so much that eventually we received offers from more than 40 companies.
+We had to hire a web development company, agency, or programming team.
+Initially, we wanted to ask for an offer from two or three companies, but we've gotten so caught up in the process that, in the end, we received offers from more than 40 companies.

-Models of settlements for programming work
+Billing models for programming work

 The client gains:

-- A product that meets its requirements;
+- A product that meets their requirements

-- Specification that can be attached to the contract with the IT company;
+- Specification that can be attached to the contract with the IT company

 - A tool for controlling and accounting for the contractor's work.